hdinsight/hdinsight.github.io/ClusterCRUD/KernelSoftLockFix/hdinsight-kernelsoftlockissue.md

-### One or more nodes in HDInsight cluster becomes unresponsive, heartbeats for that node is lost and unable to ssh to that specific node.
+### Symptom : One or more nodes in HDInsight cluster becomes unresponsive, heartbeats for that node is lost and unable to ssh to that specific node.
-### On contacting Microsoft support, they restart the affected nodes and recommend to upgrade the linux kernel from 4.13 to 4.15 by following the instructions under Recommended Steps.

-### Hint : Run ```uname -r``` to identify the kernel version, while you are ssh'd to the affected node.
+### If you cannot ssh, please contact Microsoft support so that they can restart the affected nodes.

+### Search in the kernel Syslogs and if you see “watchdog: BUG: soft lockup – CPU” appear then you are hitting a bug (https://bugzilla.kernel.org/show_bug.cgi?id=199437) in Linux Kernel which is causing CPU soft lockups and the rest of this TSG applies to you.

+### Once the node is up, run the below script action which will apply the kernel patch and will schedule reboots in a staggered manner.

+### If you see "watchdog: BUG: soft lockup – CPU" in Syslogs, but never lost ssh, you can still follow the recommended steps.

 ## **Recommended steps**

 To resolve kernel soft lock issue, execute the script action on your HDInsight cluster by following these steps.
 This script upgrades the linux kernel and reboots the machines at different times in the next 24 hours:

-1. Navigate to your HDInsights cluster from Azure portal
+1. Navigate to your HDInsight cluster from Azure portal

 2. Go to script actions